Handbook

 • RSO Agency Account ("AR" Account)

-Any club planning on hosting an event on campus should open an AR account (through the Dept. of Student Life).
-It costs $5/month to keep money in this account but allows your club to host events on campus.
-This fee has being subsidized by ASMSU since Fall 2016 so there are no direct costs for RSOs to keep money in this account.
+Any club planning on hosting an event on campus should open an AR account (through the Office of Spartan Experiences).
+There is a $5/month fee to keep money in this account but it allows your club to host events on campus.
+This fee is being subsidized by ASMSU since Fall 2016 so there are no direct costs for RSOs to keep money in this account.

 • Travel